 Google Cloud VMware Engine relies on layers of network security.

-The Google Cloud VMware Engine service runs within GCP under the baseline network security provided by GCP.
+The Google Cloud VMware Engine service runs within Google Cloud under the baseline network security provided by Google Cloud.
 This applies to both the VMware Engine application and the dedicated and private VMware environment.
-GCP provides built-in protection against distributed denial-of-service (DDoS) attacks.
+Google Cloud provides built-in protection against distributed denial-of-service (DDoS) attacks.
 VMware Engine also follows the defense-in-depth strategy for helping to secure the network edge by implementing security controls like VPC firewalls and NAT.

 Vulnerability and patch management